KevinJones/komma-games-quartz/content/Game Recs/Space Duel.md

 Release Date:: 1982-01-01
 Hours:: 0.1

-*Space Duel*'s gameplay is certainly familiar to fans of [Asteroids](gamerecs/Asteroids.md), but it's worth pointing out for its added multiplayer modes.
+*Space Duel*'s gameplay is certainly familiar to fans of [[Asteroids]], but it's worth pointing out for its added multiplayer modes.
 Two players can control ships simultaneously, or play as a duo tethered to each other.

 Play Today:: Atari 50